WillMarceau/410-Assignment-2/README.md

 2. # Linear Interpolation:
   ## Key Unlocks a Door
   - In the room to the left of the starting position, there is a rotating key.
 John Lemons can pick this key up and put it on his head.
   - There's a locked door along the path that has a padlock and is radiating white particles, indicating it wants a key.
-Once the key is inserted, the particles change color to red and the door opens.
+Once the key is inserted by pressing E near the door, the particles change color to red and the door opens.
 The linear interpolation was used to rotate the door to open.

 3. # Particles:
    ## Unlocking Door Changes Particles